getodk/central-backend/docs/api.md

 # Group Entities

+_(introduced: version 2023.3)_

+Version 2023.3 provides several new endpoints for accessing information about Entities, and introduces the ability to _create_,  _update_, and _soft-delete_ Entities via the API.

-An Entity is a data row of the dataset.
-Following API endpoints will let you perform CRUD (create, read, update and delete) operations on the entities.
+An Entity is a specific person, place, or thing.
+Entities are contained within [Datasets](#reference/datasets) and much more information about how to set up and use Datasets can be found in the [Datasets](#reference/datasets) section of this documentation.
+Think of a single Entity as a data row with a Dataset.
+The following API endpoints will let you perform CRUD (create, read, update and delete) operations on Entities.

 ## Retrieving Entities [/projects/{projectId}/datasets/{datasetName}/entities]

 ### Entities Metadata [GET]
-This endpoint returns list of entities of a Dataset.
+This endpoint returns a list of the Entities of a Dataset.
 Please note that this endpoint only returns metadata of the entities not the data.
 If you want to get the data of all entities then please refer to [OData Dataset Service](#reference/odata-endpoints/odata-form-service)

-You can provide `?deleted=true` to get only deleted entities
+You can provide `?deleted=true` to get only deleted entities.

 + Parameters
     + projectId: `16` (number, required) - The numeric ID of the Project